The main tourist season in Scotland is the summer (roughly May to September), but winter is becoming more and more popular with visitors.

 Scotland has five ski resorts, but it's not the Alps and the snow is sometimes unreliable.
 The best snow is usually in February and when the conditions are good, it the skiing and snowboarding can be incredible.

-Wintertime is the perfect time to visit the south-west of Scotland.
-And if you're travelling up from England, it's only an hour's drive on past the Lake District.
+Winter is the perfect time to visit the south west of Scotland.
+And if you're travelling up from England, it's only an hour's drive beyond the Lake District.

-The south-west generally has milder weather, and there are some road trip routes - like the South West Coastal 300 - that are particularly good this time of year.
+The south west generally has milder weather than the rest of the country, and there are some road trip routes - like the South West Coastal 300 - that are particularly good this time of year.

-Why not go stargazing in the Dark Sky park - The Scottish Dark Sky Observatory is a publicly accessible observatory which has some of the darkest skies in the UK and boasts two large telescopes to observe the night sky.
+Why not embrace the darkness and go stargazing in the Dark Sky park in winter - The Scottish Dark Sky Observatory is a publicly accessible observatory which has some of the darkest skies in the UK and boasts two large telescopes to observe the night sky.

-We can organise self-drive tours with a hire car, or bring your own and explore in comfort.
+We can organise self-drive tours with a hire car, or you can bring your own and explore in comfort.

 A winter road-trip in the Highlands takes careful planning but is always rewarding.
 Depending on the snow conditions, some roads may be closed - but it's usually only the high passes and its very rare to be snowed in completely.

 Check out our guide to driving in winter for more information on how to prepare and what to bear in mind.